 In what follows a proposition is formulated for each factor: how is each factor supposed to affect the choice of foreign entry mode?
-The direction of influence is also indicated both in the text and in Figure 9.1.
+The direction of influence is also indicated both in the text and in Figure 8.1.
 Because of the complexity of the entry mode decision the propositions are made under the condition of other factors being equal.
+If the firm wants to quantify its decision making it may often be necessary to measure the different factors' effect on internalization/externalization on a scale, for example, from -3 to +3 with 0 indicating that the factor would favour intermediate modes.